Im2rnado/Carbide-Help/README.md

 # About

-**Stinger** is a **Discord Bot** made by [Tornado](https://twitter.com/im2rnadoo) that let's you login to your Valorant account and access 15+ commands!
+**Llama47** is a **Discord Bot** made by [Tornado](https://twitter.com/im2rnadoo) that let's you login to your Fortnite account and access 15+ commands!

 # Features

-- Show your Account Name and Tag
+- Show your Account Name
 - Show your Account ID
-- Show your Valorant Points
+- Show your Vbucks
+- Claim your Daily STW Reward
-- Show your Radianite Points
+- Show your BR Level
-- Show your Rank
+- Show your Account Level
-- Show your Match History
+- Show your Gift History
-- Show your Competitive History
+- Show if you have 2FA
-- Show your Story Contract
+- Show your Account Creation Date
-- Show your Daily Shop
+- Show the current shop
 - And tons of more features that get added frequently!

 # Price

-Stinger costs $5 and can be purchased from [Tornado](https://twitter.com/im2rnadoo) but there are also several ways to obtain Premium access to the bot.
+Llama47 costs $5 and can be purchased from [Tornado](https://twitter.com/im2rnadoo) but there are also several ways to obtain Premium access to the bot.
 You can win giveaways which we constantly do or if you contribute to the bot, you get free access!
 <details>
   <summary><b><u>Buy Now</u></b> (Click to expand)</summary>